chaburkland/braiNIX/docs/CONTRIBUTING.md

 - All links and images should be reference-style.
 - Any code, directories, files, file extensions, cell addresses, cell values, or variables should be `code-highlighted`.
-- Use underlining for level-two and level-two headings.
+- Use underlining for level-one and level-two headings.
 - All file references should be relative.
 - Indent properly when wrapping lines for lists.
-- Always write in the third person, passive voice.
+- Always write in the third person passive voice.

 [the syntax and behavior of `.bf` files]: https://en.wikipedia.org/wiki/brainfuck